-Although the term foot is decidedly anthropomorphic and thus can be misleading when applied to spiders, it is a useful term to apply to the tarsus and pretarsus collectively, particularly since we also use the anthropomorphic term leg.
-In many respects, the tarsus is analogous to a human foot, and the pretarsal structures are analogous to human toes or the distal portion of the human foot that is responsible for most of the ground force that we exert during locomotion.

-At the same time, an observer should not forget that the set of eight legs of the spider are also analogous to the set of ten fingers that we bear on two hands, when it comes to grasping and holding!
+Although the term foot is decidedly anthropomorphic and thus can be misleading when applied to spiders, it is a useful term to apply to the tarsus and pretarsus collectively, particularly since we also use the anthropomorphic term leg in our description of spiders.
+In many respects, the tarsus is analogous to a human foot, and the pretarsal structures are analogous to human toes or the distal portion of the human foot that is responsible for most of the ground force that we exert during locomotion At the same time, an observer should not forget that the set of eight legs of the spider are also analogous to the set of ten fingers that we bear on two hands, when it comes to grasping and holding!
 I will continue to use the term legs here.

-The pretarsus consists of discrete, movable structures (claws attached to a claw lever, in turn supported by lateral struts, and two separate foot pads) that are articulated with the end of the tarsus, in the same sense that the tarsus is articulated with the end of the metatarsus.
+The pretarsus consists of discrete, movable structures (claws attached to a median claw lever, in turn supported by lateral struts, and two separate foot pads) that are articulated with the end of the tarsus, in the same sense that the tarsus is articulated with the end of the metatarsus.
 Some authors have depicted these as part of the tarsus (or telotarsus), but this belies the fact that pretarsal structures are quite separate from the tarsus, and they can be moved independently by the spider.

-The foot pads have most often been called claw tufts, a term that relates primarily to the way that they appear under the microscope.
+The foot pads have most often been called claw tufts, a term that relates primarily to the way that they appear under the microscope, near the pair of claws.
 Tufts of tenae (tenent setae) are indeed associated with each of the two (anterior and posterior) foot pads on each leg, but each foot pad is also comprised of a discrete and movable basal plate (tenent plate).
 Foot pads are not scopulae.
 A scopula consists of a tract of specialized, usually flattened, setae most often associated with the ventral, distal tarsus.
 This term does not apply to the pretarsus.
 Although it is true that some scopulae are comprised of tenae, not all are, and it is not appropriate to call the tenae that are associated with the foot pads scopula hairs.
+Some araneologists have described the presence of a single scopula on a spider leg.
+Here, each tract of similar setae is considered to be a separate scopula.
+Thus (Figure 2) the forelegs of Phidippus audax (Hentz 1845) are depicted here with three separate scopulae, two (anterior and posterior) comprised of tenae, and one (ventral) consisting of an altogether different kind of seta, the pilosae.